top of page

 THE PROCESS: a blend of creativity and technical skill

-Larry has spent decades perfecting the glazes and techniques you can find today in his art work.
-All of his pottery is wheel-thrown and mostly involves a technique known as Sgraffito.
+Larry has spent decades perfecting the glazes and techniques you can find today in his artwork.
+All of his pottery is wheel-thrown and mainly involves a technique known as Sgraffito.
 This is a sophisticated method of incising designs onto leather-hard clay that has been completely covered with a colored slip (clay solution).

 Double wall pot